louissxu/42-philosophers/README.md

 # 42-philosophers

-A 42 Project on concurrency, multithreading and semaphores.
+A 42 Project on concurrency, multithreading, mutexes, and semaphores.